My 2 year old baby cousin, Brady, died when I was 5 years old.

 If you feel the urge to cry, cry.
 If you feel angry, try getting your energy out through physical activity.

 The next time you add an item to your cart or reach for a glass of wine, take a moment to pause and think about it.
 Are you picking this up to run away from what you’re feeling?
-If so, return to your breath and feel.
+If so, try to engage in a healthier way to cope with those emotions.

-It’s common for some people to put on a front and force themselves to go about the holidays as normal.
-Doing all of the planning, shopping, attending parties, etc.
+It’s common for some people to put on a front and force themselves to go about the holidays as normal, participating in all the planning, shopping, parties, and other social activities.

 For some, the holidays are a welcomed distraction from their pain.
-However, for others, they feel as if they have to go about the holidays as the usually would.
+However, for others, they may feel as if they have to go about the holidays as they usually would.

 If you’re feeling like the holidays are too much for you to handle, that’s fine!